Technical tutorial

 To put it simply, recursion is when a function solves a problem by invoking itself with smaller versions of that problem.
 Recursion always needs a way to stop, so each function must have a “base case”otherwise it would run forever resulting in “stack overflow”.
 The function will continue to invoke itself over and over again until it reaches this “base case”.

 The function above will continue to invoke itself until num is strictly equal to zero.
-If num is not equal to 0, it will:
+If num is not equal to 0, it will: This pattern will repeat until num is finally strictly equal to 0, then it will stop.
+Like most things in JavaScript, there are several ways to achieve this goal.

 Above, the base case is slightly different: if(num <= 0) return.
 This is a bit safer as it accounts for the possibility of a num having a negative value.